 The strategy of splitting content over multiple pages frustrates users, however with microdata and rel=”next” and rel=”prev” this is a smart move to lower your bounce rate in the eyes of Google.
 But then again, you will also be faking your bounce rate, so there goes your insight into visitor behaviour.

 On Page Usage Metrics – Click-Through Depth

 Click-through depth of the site tells us how far a visitor navigated through a site.
 For example, if a person clicks through four or five pages of a site, spending a minute or two on each page, Google could see this as an indicator of a quality site.
 Which makes sense, the more users spend on your site on average the higher the quality score is.

 On Page Usage Metrics – Scroll Depth and Speed

 Another possible on page usage metric is scroll speed and scroll depth.
 When using Google’s Chrome browser, and possibly their toolbar, information about how far the user scrolled down the page and how fast they did it is another indicator of the quality and relevancy of the page.
 If people scroll all the way down the page at a constant reading speed, this is likely an indicator of a high-quality page.
 Whereas a quick scroll a quarter way down the page, followed quickly by a click on the “back button”, is likely an indicator of a poor quality page or a page not relevant to the search query.

 This is another thing most SEOs don’t pay attention to, and they should, as Google does.
-Although we didn’t mention titles, alts, or linking metrics which are considered as most important for ranking, we feel that constant talking about these metrics has rendered other important metrics useless in the eyes of beginners.
-There are more and more important metrics and the more Google develops the more we will be forced to pay attention to little details.
+Although we didn’t mention titles, alt tags, or linking metrics, all of which are considered important for ranking, we feel that constant talking about these metrics has rendered other important metrics useless in the eyes of beginners.
+There are more and more important metrics, and, the more Google develops the more we will be forced to pay attention to little details.
 The metrics mentioned here are not small factors, so they should never be overlooked.